 - Start Computer Setup. - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - ▲ Turn off the tablet.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - Select Security, select Create BIOS administrator password or Set Up BIOS administrator Password (select products only), and then press enter. - 3.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap f10 to enter Computer Setup. - 2.
+Select Security, select Create BIOS administrator password or Set Up BIOS administrator Password (select products only), and then press enter. - 3.
 When prompted, type a password. - 4.
-When prompted, type the new password again to confirm. - To save your changes and exit Computer Setup, select the Save icon and then follow the on-screen instructions. - or -
+When prompted, type the new password again to confirm. - 5.
+To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.